Dobby233Liu/HATE-UML/README.md

 * **Q:** Windows - HATE doesn't start and/or displays an error message instantly.

     **A:** You may need to install the [.NET 6 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (one of the downloads below `Run desktop apps`, depending on your computer).
-I decided to not bundle framework-related files with the release, because it makes the download's size **huge**.
+I decided to not bundle framework-related code with the release, because it makes the download's size *absurdly huge*.

 * **Q:** Linux/macOS - HATE doesn't start and/or displays an error message instantly.

+    **A:** If it is hinted by the error, your system may have `libgdiplus` missing; try to install it.
+           For example, macOS users can install `mono-libgdiplus` with [Homebrew](https://brew.sh).
-    **A:** I'm not sure if these steps even work, so this may be a issue on my side.
-Please submit an [issue](https://github.com/Dobby233Liu/HATE-UML/issues) so I can look into it.
+           For anything else, this may be a issue on my side.
+Please submit an [issue](https://github.com/Dobby233Liu/HATE-UML/issues) on GitHub so I can look into it.

 ## Building